Mejituu/spotmicroai-basic-instructions/README.md

 * 1 or 2 PCA9685
 * DC to DC 5v output step down voltage regulator (a stepdown/stepup converter will give you longer work time)
 * BEC 6v output (to feed the servos, if your servos can take your battery max voltage you don't need this component)
-* 7.4 or 11.1v batteries with enough Amps to feed the servos
+* 7.4 or 11.1v batteries with enough current to feed the servos
 * A rocker switch
 * 16x2 LCD Display Screen with I2C Module Interface Adapter
 * RaspberryPi Zero W with headers soldered
 * SD card
 * XBox one or PS4 remote controller

+Here you have how to wire up the components: https://gitlab.com/custom_robots/spotmicroai/electronics

 # SpotMicroAI Community